jensmeindertsma/seriously/README.md

 ## cargo-expand

 I've used `cargo-expand to unpack all the derive macros in use, and prettified what code was generated.
-Take a look for yourself!
+Here are the files for reference:

 - [deserialize.rs](./src/bin/deserialize.rs)
 - [deserialize_expanded.rs](./src/bin/deserialize_expanded.rs)